 The idea of entrepreneurship is strongly related to self-empowerment and to individual initiative.
-It’s intending a value gain, often by putting a business idea into practice.
+It’s intending a value gain, often by putting a business idea as an active person (entrepreneur) into practice.
 But in a broader sense entrepreneurship can be perceived as any activity with a clear value – or in the language of the social sphere impact:

 “Entrepreneurship is when you act upon opportunities and ideas and transform them into value for others.
 The value that is created can be financial, cultural, or social.”EntreComp (2016)/Danish Foundation for Entrepreneurship (2012)